How often have you heard a leader preach a set of values but not demonstrate them?

 As a result, employee satisfaction languishes.
 Little progress is made toward a healthier corporate culture, and business performance slides.

 They consistently do what they say.
-They use their company’s products and services.
+These leaders use their company’s products and services.
 Their word is their bond.

 Here are eight practices of “dog food” leaders: